dw7cd/zfs_scrubstat/README.md

 ## What is This?

-This is a simple script that is intended to provide a progress bar for ZFS scrub operations.
+This is a simple script that is intended to provide a progress view for ZFS scrub operations.
 Useful when you want the scrub to run in a terminal and continuously show you progress without having to re-query with 'zpool status'.

 ## How to Use it?